jelmnainen/Curse-of-Strahd-Reloaded-Finnish/Act I - Into the Mists/Arc B - Welcome to Barovia.md

 Upon entering the cemetery, Donavich retrieves four shovels from a shed abuting the church and shares them with the players.
 When the grave is fully dug and dawn has begun, Donavich offers prayers to the Morninglord, asking for Kolyan’s deliverance in the following refrain:

 <div class="description" style="text-align: center;">
-<p>O Morninglord</p>
-<p>Lord of blessed light and patron of new beginnings</p>
-<p>We commend into thy mercy and thy radiance Master Kolyan Indirovich</p>
-<p>Now departed hence from us and gone evermore into your glory.</p>
-<p>We beseech thee to grant unto him thy mercy and everlasting peace</p>
-<p>As thou deliver'st him from this everlasting darkness into infinite light</p>
-<p>From pestilence into growth</p>
-<p>From shadow into day</p>
-<p>And from death into new life.</p>
-<p>Grant him entrance into Your land of light and joy</p>
-<p>In the fellowship of thy saints</p>
-<p>And the brilliance of thy presence</p>
-<p>By Your will and grace.</p>
+<p>Oi Aamuherra</p>
+<p>Siunatun valon herra, uusien alkujen suojelija</p>
+<p>Jätämme armosi huomaan Mestari Koljan Indirovitšin</p>
+<p>Joka on poistunut luotamme kohti sinun syleilyäsi.</p>
+<p>Pyydämme sinua antamaan hänelle armosi ja ikuisen rauhan</p>
+<p>Kun vapautat hänet tästä ikuisesta pimeydestä ikuiseen valoon</p>
+<p>Rutosta kasvuun</p>
+<p>Varjosta päivään</p>
+<p>Ja kuolemasta uuteen elämään.</p>
+<p>Päästä hänet Sinun valon ja ilon maahasi</p>
+<p>Ja Sinun loistokkaan olemuksesi luo</p>
+<p>Sinun tahtosi ja armosi kautta</p>
 </div>

 At the conclusion of Donavich’s prayer, any players who wish to may offer words, prayers, or tributes of their own.
 If he has recovered his holy symbol, Donavich first casts *gentle repose* to sanctify Kolyan’s remains.
 Donavich then directs the players to lower the coffin into the ground.

-With the burial concluded, Strahd’s bats take off into the air, vanishing up into the mist surrounding the base of Castle Ravenloft.
+With the burial concluded, Strahd’s bats take off into the air, vanishing up into the mist surrounding the base of Varisylisen linna.

 Donavich takes the bats’ presence as a bad omen.
 In a surprisingly lucid moment, he warns the players and Ismark of a Barovian superstition that young women with red hair often find that ill luck travels beside them, and asks if Ireena plans to remain in Barovia now that the Devil has awoken.
-If told that Ireena and the players intend to leave, Donavich suggests the Abbey of St. Markovia in Krezk as an eventual destination.
+If told that Ireena and the players intend to leave, Donavich suggests the Pyhän Markovian luostariin Krezk as an eventual destination.
 He notes it was once a bastion of good, and may yet still offer some protection.

 > [!lore] **Who Knows of the Abbey?**
-> All Barovians know that the Abbey of St. Markovia lies in the village of Krezk.
+> All Barovians know that the Pyhän Markovian luostari lies in the village of Krezk.
 Most outside of Krezk are unsure as to whether it still operates, though rumors abound that Strahd destroyed it long ago, leaving nothing more than ghosts to haunt its halls.
-A few Vallakians, including Father Lucian Petrovich of St. Andral's Church, know that the Abbey was reopened more than one hundred years ago, but none beyond Krezk know that the Abbey's current abbot is the same man who reopened its doors over a century ago.
+A few Vallakians, including Father Lucian Petrovich of Pyhän andralin kirkko, know that the Abbey was reopened more than one hundred years ago, but none beyond Krezk know that the Abbey's current abbot is the same man who reopened its doors over a century ago.

 ### Return to the Mansion
 When the players return to the burgomaster’s manor following the burial, [[Non-Player Characters#Ireena Kolyana|Ireena]] and [[Non-Player Characters#Ismark Kolyanovich|Ismark]] prepare a light breakfast while speaking with the players about their next steps.
 The conversation largely proceeds as follows unless redirected by the players:

-* Ismark confirms that St. Andral's Church in Vallaki is Ireena's destination.
-* Ireena asks the players about their destination or plans in Vallaki, as well as whether they expect to make any stops along the road there.
+* Ismark vahvistaa että Ireenan pitäisi mennä [[Pyhän Andralin kirkko]]on [[Vallaki]]ssa
+* Ireena kysyy pelaajilta josko heillä on suunnitelmia Vallakissa ja josko he aikovat pysähtyä matkalla
 * If the players have mentioned their intent to visit Tser Pool, Ismark notes that the journey to Vallaki is more than a day's travel if the players plan to visit Tser Pool first, and that Ireena and the players will likely need to spend a night on the road.
 He recommends doing so at Tser Pool itself.
-* If the players haven't mentioned their intent to visit Tser Pool, Ismark notes that the Svalich Road can be dangerous, and advises the players to set a waypoint to rest and recuperate along the way.
-(Better to be cautious, he says, than to rush into a more taxing journey than necessary.)
-He suggests Tser Pool as a potential waypoint.
+* Jos pelaajat ovat maininneet aikovansa käydä [Tserin altailla](Locations/Tserin altaat), Ismark toteaa sen olevan fiksua.
+* Jos pelaajat eivät ole maininneet aikovansa käydä [Tserin altailla](Locations/Tser pool), Ismark toteaa [Svalichin tien](Locations/Vanha Svalichin tie) olevan vaarallinen ja ehdottaa, että pelaajat ottaisivat itselleen välietapiksi [[Tserin altaat]].
 * In either case, Ismark notes that Tser Pool is a bit under two hours' journey from Barovia.
 (Though some Vistani are rumored to be in league with Strahd, Tser Pool is known to be a safe place for travelers to spend the night, especially given the reputation of the Vistani leader, Madam Eva.)
+* Kummassakin tapauksessa Ismark toteaa Tserin altaiden olevan hieman alle kahden tunnin matkan päässä Baroviasta ja olevan turvallinen.
+Vaikka joidenkin Vistanien arvellaan tekevän yhteistyötä Strahdin kanssa, Tserin altailla ei ole koskaan tapahtunut mitään.
+Olisi vaikeaa kuvitella että tapahtuisikaan, ottaen huomioon että se on Matami Evan majapaikka

 Given the short distance to Tser Pool, Ireena tells the party that she'll be ready to leave at noon.
 Until then, the players are free to explore the village, shop at Bildrath's Mercantile, or otherwise pass the time.
 ## B5e.
-Lugdanna's Knoll
+Lugdannan kumpu
 Approximately an hour before noon, [[Non-Player Characters#Ireena Kolyana|Ireena]] quietly slips out of the mansion, walking to Lugdana's Knoll, a small, quiet hill to the north of Barovia.
 (The hill is named for the paladin Lugdana, who, according to legend, first met Burgomaster Ismark Antonovich the Great upon that hill.)

 Shortly before noon, if the players haven't been keeping track of her, [[Non-Player Characters#Ismark Kolyanovich|Ismark]]—who's currently briefing a pair of Barovian **scouts** regarding Gertruda's disappearance—notes Ireena's absence with minor concern and asks the players to find her and bring her home.

 Because Strahd and his servants have only visited at night, Ismark isn't notably alarmed by Ireena's absence, but still wants to see her brought home as quickly as reasonably possible.
 Ismark advises that the players check Lugdana's Knoll first—one of Ireena's favorite spots around the village—and provides brief directions to get there.

 If the players visit the knoll, read:

 <div class="description">
-<p>As you pass through the sea of tall grasses north of the village, a gentle knoll rises before you, bordered on the far side by the clutches of the dark Svalich Wood.
-Plants with white, feathery flowers and a sweet, earthy scent seem to dance amidst the grass atop the hill, their leaves rustling in a whispering wind.</p>
-<p>A lonely tree stands atop the hill, its gnarled branches reaching skyward like outstretched arms.
-Beneath its shade kneels a female figure, her gaze fixated upon the ground.</p>
+<p>Kulkiessanne ruohomeren läpi kylän pohjoispuolella, edessänne kohoaa lempeä kumpu, jonka toisella puolella kohoavat tummat Svalichin metsän rungot.
+Kasvit, joissa on valkoiset, höyhenmäiset kukat ja makea, maanläheinen tuoksu, tanssivat tuulessa nurmikon keskellä kukkulan huipulla.</p>
+<p>Yksinäinen puu seisoo kukkulan huipulla.
+Sen ryppyiset oksat ojentuvat taivasta kohti kuin ojennetut kädet.
+Puun alla on polvistuneena naishahmo, jonka katse on kiinnitetty maahan.</p>
 </div>

 The figure is Ireena, who has adorned her chestplate and rapier.
 As the players approach, they can see that she is using a trowel to dig a hole in the earth between the tree's roots.
 Ireena, fixated upon her work, doesn't notice the players until they call out to her or otherwise enter her field of view.